-Pine trees are native to north america and an excellent choice for your backyard landscape but if don’t want to grow them from seeds they will need to be transplanted.
+Pine trees are native to North America and an excellent choice for your backyard landscape but if don’t want to grow them from seeds they will need to be transplanted.
 There are more than 30 species of pine trees and most are easy to move to a new location.
-Even the healthiest trees from the wild or or a nursery can die if improperly replanted so make sure to have a plan before you start.
+Even the healthiest trees from the wild or a nursery can die if improperly replanted so make sure to have a plan before you start.

 Here are a few tips and tricks to transplant your pine trees so they continue to grow in your backyard, garden or mini forest.
 Follow our step by step guide and to successfully replant your pine trees.

 Step 1: Prepare the Tree

 Start by using a small hand shovel to cut a circle 1.5′ around the trunk of the tree a few months before the move.
 The cuts should be about 12″ deep and encircle the entire tree.
 This process will cut the longer roots and make it easier to remove from the ground.
 If you are transplanting a seedling make sure to be extra careful!